ben-grande/qusal/salt/sys-cacher/README.md

 updating many  The proxy is preconfigured to work out of the box for Debian, Ubuntu, Arch, and Fedora

-When you install this package, qubes will be tagged with "sys-cacher-updatevm" and they will be altered to use the proxy by default.
+When you install this package, qubes will be tagged with "updatevm-sys-cacher" and they will be altered to use the proxy by default.
 When there is "https://" in your repository definitions, the entries will be changed in the templates from to "http://HTTPS///".
 This is so that the request to the proxy is plain